lupapiste/lupapiste/docs/message-queue-intro.md

 3. DUPS_OK_ACKNOWLEDGE
 4. SESSION_TRANSACTED

-Most likely in Lupapiste cases, AUTO_ACKNOWLEDGE is fine.
+Most likely in Lupapiste cases, AUTO_ACKNOWLEDGE or SESSION_TRANSACTED is selected.
 If performance is critical in broker side, DUPS_OK_ACKNOWLEDGE could be used.
 Short descriptions of each:

 ### AUTO_ACKNOWLEDGE